-The Richmond site is the busiest site within the District, processing 63% of all waste and almost all recyclable materials for the District (light and heavy gauge steel are dispatched direct from other RRCs).
+The Richmond site is the busiest site, processing 63% of all waste and almost all recyclable materials for the District (light and heavy gauge steel are dispatched direct from other RRCs).

 The growth and demand model (Appendix F) indicates that most new demand will be within the Richmond RRC catchment.